kubernetes/kubernetes/docs/proposals/volume-hostpath-qualifiers.md

 Only the HostVolume and SubPath means of referencing a path have the potential to reference arbitrary incorrect or nonexistent things without erroring out.

+### Alternatives

+One alternative is to augment Host Volumes with a `MustExist` bool and provide no further granularity.
+This would allow toggling between the `auto` and `exists` behaviors described above.
+This would likely cover the "90%" use-case and would be a simpler API.

 ## Kubelet implementation